Satyam/react-bootstrap-4-controls/Readme.md

+# Obsolete

+These controls are way obsolete as there are now true Bootstrap v4 controls available

 # Bootstrap v4 components

 These components are a minimal implementation, as required by my own needs for an application of mine, of the Bootstrap v4 components and layouts to React.
 They are not meant to be a complete solution or replacement for [react-bootstrap](https://react-bootstrap.github.io/) which uses Bootstrap v3.